Return to Olaf Tryggvason

 In 1013, Sweyn Forkbeard again invaded England, perhaps to punish Thorkell for his desertion.
 This time, the countryside submitted to him.
 Only London, where both Æthelred and Thorkell were confined, held out.
 When the Vikings attacked the town, "many of his host were drowned in the Thames because they did not trouble to find a bridge."
 Still, Sweyn was recognized as ruler of the country, and Æthelred and Emma, his queen, were forced to take refuge with her brother, the duke of Normandy.
 Five weeks later, however, Sweyn died, and in 1014 his son Cnut was declared king, prompting Æthelred to return to England and reclaim his kingdom, the hope being that he would rule more judiciously this time.

-He was supported by Olaf Haraldsson—at least as recounted by Snorri in St. Olaf's Saga for 1009; other sources have him on the side of the Danes.
+He was supported by Olaf Haraldsson, at least as recounted by Snorri in St. Olaf's Saga for 1009; other sources have him on the side of the Danes.
 Between London town and Southwark, there was a bridge over the Thames "broad enough for two carts to pass one another" (XII), supported by piles rammed deep into the river bed and fortified at either end.
 Unable to dislodge the Danes, Æthelred sought to destroy the bridge, itself, which Olaf said he would attempt if aided by the other chieftains.

 Fitting his ships with a stout wicker roof, he had them rowed up to the bridge, where, under a barrage of stones and arrows, the men "fastened cables around the piles which supported the bridge; then with all their ships rowed downstream with all their might" (XIII).
-Under the weight of the defenders and great mounds of collected stones, the pilings gave way and the bridge collapsed. Æthelred then stormed the fort at Southwark and those in the tower on the other side, aware that the river no longer could be blockaded (and so defended), surrendered, acknowledging Æthelred as king, who would rule until his own death in 1016.
+Under the weight of the defenders and their great mounds of collected stones, the pilings gave way and the bridge collapsed. Æthelred then stormed the fort at Southwark and those in the tower on the other side, aware that the river no longer could be blockaded (and so defended), surrendered, acknowledging Æthelred as king, who would rule until his own death in 1016.

 When the Romans invaded Britain in AD 43, the native tribes had hidden in the swamps and forests of the Thames estuary, hoping that the intruders eventually would leave and sail back to Gaul.
 But, as the Romans advanced inland to the west, the local chieftains did confront them, only to be defeated or forced to capitulate, whereupon "The Britons retreated to the River Thames in the area where it empties into the Ocean and at flood-tide forms a lake" (Dio, Roman History, LX.20.5).
 This was where the flood tide still flowed against the river current, and so was farthest upstream that cargo could be delivered from the sea.
 It was there, too, that the river could be forded (at Thorney Island, Westminster).
 Dio relates that the Britons easily crossed, pursued by the Romans' German allies, some of whom swam across while others used a bridge farther upstream, trapping the Britons between them (LX.20.5-6).